TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

-Second, $n \neq 1$ as such a length-2 cycle in the demand graph means that a destination wants a message and is not connected to the source that emits the message in the topology graph , which is not possible.
+Second, $n \neq 1$ because such a length-$2$ di-cycle in the demand graph means that a destination wants a message and is not connected to the source that emits the message in the network topology graph , which is not possible.

-Third, $n \neq 2$, as otherwise the two messages in the cyclic demand graph do not conflict as the two desired destinations do not hear the interfering source.
+Third, $n \neq 2$, because otherwise $\mathcal{G}_c$ contains two messages, $W_i', W_j'$ (which originate at sources $S_i'$ and $S_j'$), and their desired destinations, $D_i', D_j'$, respectively, such that in the network topology graph $D_i'$ is not connected to $S_j'$, and $D_j'$ is not connected to $S_i'$.
+Therefore, messages $W_i', W_j'$ do not conflict.
 This contradicts the assumption that these two messages form a clique in $\Gc_e^2$.

-Finally, we consider $n = 3, 4, \ldots$.
-As the sources from which the messages originate are distinct, we can replace each message in the demand graph by a source.
-As such, a chordless cycle in the demand graph is translated to a chordless cycle with length $2n$ in $\Gc$, which contradicts the assumption that $\Gc$ does not contain chordless cycles with length 6 or more.